gagan-iitb/CS550/README.md

 Class Timings
 -------------
-Lectures: Wednesday and Friday 11:30 am to 12:20 p.m., Thursday 8:30 am to 9:20 am
+Lectures (Room LHC 202): Wednesday and Friday 11:30 am to 12:20 p.m., Thursday 8:30 am to 9:20 am
-Lab: Tuesday 3:30-5:30 p.m.
+Lab (Room LHC 106): Tuesday 3:30-5:30 p.m.

 Grading Policy
 --------------
-The grading policy has been designed to give as much hands-on practice to students while making sure the fundamentals are strong.
+The grading policy has been designed to give students as much hands-on practice while ensuring the fundamentals are strong.
+Students who are first to submit PRs for correct solutions to assignments/homework will receive Class Participation credits (bonus)
 * Mid-sem Exam: 25%
 * End-sem Exam: 25%
 * Theory/Conceptual Homework: 10%
 * Programming Assignments: Not Graded
+* Class Participation: 5% (bonus)
 * Major Project: 30%
 * Surprise Quiz(es):  10%  (5-6 in-class/lab assessments, typically after every segment).
-No prior intimation will be given.
+You won't get any prior intimation.

 4 assignments (Scaled up to a total of 600 points)
 -----------------------------------------------------